Dates: 19-20 June 2026

 ACORD 2026 offers a structured week of mentorship, collaboration and research development.

-We encourage eligible applicants to consider this opportunity and to
+We encourage eligible applicants to consider this opportunity and to submit their application

 .